-When companies grow their nominee they start having challenges they didn’t have before: it’s harder to know what each individual is doing and corporate communication becomes blurry and complex.
+When companies grow their nominee they start having internal communications challenges they didn’t have before: it’s harder to know what each individual is doing and corporate communication becomes blurry and complex.
 As a real example, companies have expressed to us the challenge of making sure important announcements —like the overall corporate strategy—are communicated to each individual in an organization.

 For this reason, we decided to gather a list of tools and channels you can use to execute your internal communications within your organization and ripe the benefits of collaboration.
 Unlike common alternatives found on other blogs like intranets and emails, we bet you haven’t considered some of these tools due to their novelty and no-yet widespread adoption.

-The most obvious Internal communications channel for companies is the email.
+The most obvious Internal communications channel for companies is email.
 It is the default tool for teams to announce: